tor-jorgen/simpleinvoice-server/README.md

 Add `--help to see all options.`

-Run the following command to stop the backend:
+Run the following command to stop the applications:

 ````shell
 ./stop.sh
 ````

+### Running the backend

+To run both the server and the database in Docker, use the following command:

 ## Debugging locally